LM-SAL/irispy-lmsal/docs/installation.rst

 Installation
 ************

+Please be aware that the package name on pypi and conda-forge is ``irispy-lmsal`` to avoid name clashes with other packages.
+However, the package is imported as ``irispy`` and is referred to as ``irispy`` in the documentation.

 Release version
 ===============

-``irispy-lmsal`` is part of the wider ecosystem of scientific Python packages for solar physics and therefore a working installation is more about installing the scientific Python ecosystem.
+``irispy`` is part of the wider ecosystem of scientific Python packages for solar physics and therefore a working installation is more about installing the scientific Python ecosystem.

-To install the Minifoge Python distribution `download the executable for your Operation System <https://github.com/conda-forge/miniforge#miniforge3>`__.
+To install the Miniforge Python distribution `download the executable for your Operating System <https://github.com/conda-forge/miniforge#miniforge3>`__.

 The reason we choose Miniconda over Anaconda, is mainly due to the size as Anaconda comes with a full install of packages you probably do not need and this way you have more direct control over what has been installed into your Python virtual environment.